FrescolinoGroup/pylocker/doc/source/tutorial.rst

     del a.x # ok
     a.y = 3 # ok

-Finally, the :class:`ConstLocker` metaclass does not allow changing, deleting or creating new attributes.
+Finally, the :class:`SuperConstLocker` metaclass does not allow changing, deleting or creating new attributes.
 Moreover, ``attr_mod_ctrl`` cannot be changed.

 .. code:: python